falue/rentmanExport/README.md

     33_10000666_Wardrobe - red/
         data.md
         data.json
+        33_10000666_Wardrobe - red.pdf
         78374rm4_photo-1.jpg
         78374rm4_photo-2.jpg
         78374rm4_photo-3.jpg
         78374rm4_photo-4.jpg
         78374rm4_photo-5.jpg
         78374rm4_photo-6.jpg
-        33_10000666_Wardrobe - red.pdf
     34_10000789_Wardrobe - blue/
-    35_10000963_Hat stand/
+    35_10000963_Hat stand ugly/
 ```

 - The `data.json` contains all the data in a computer-friendly way for further programming and shenanigans.
+This includes, additionally to the rentman specs, data about all the images/files associated with the euqipment as well as a human readable category-path.
 - The `data.md` contains all the data in a human readable and editable way.
-- and the `PDF` contains contains all the data in a human readable and non-editable way.
+- The `PDF` contains all the data in a human readable, printable and non-editable way.
+Also includes a link to the original file location stored on an amazonS3 server by rentman.

 Also, an "equipmentDump/_archived" is created which contains all archived equipments.